 In 2011, Mexico became one of the few countries that require all invoices that are issued and used in the country to be in an electronic format.
 This requirement has made the generation and use of invoices smooth and easy.

-An electronic invoice in Mexico is known as “comprobantes fiscales digitales” (CFD).
-It is a legal document, which is acceptable as an electronic tax voucher that all business and cooperation must present for approval to the Mexican Tax Authority (Servicio de Administración Tributaria or SAT).
+The new electronic invoice has an XML file as well as a PDF readable version.
+The electronic invoice is a legal document, which is acceptable as an electronic tax voucher that all business and cooperation must present for approval to the Mexican Tax Authority (Servicio de Administración Tributaria or SAT).

 Before electronic invoices go to SAT, these first pass through a government recommended (Proveedor Autorizado de Certificación or PAC) website service for verification.
 The PAC is responsible for the validation of invoices, the assignment of reference numbers, and the insertion of digital signatures before the SAT’s approval.